gomezjuliana/u-angularjs/002-routing-params-views/README.md

 # 002 - Routing, Params and Views

-The Purpose of this example it's to understand a more depth routing system, involving params and views, those are the following concepts that we want to cover:
+The Purpose of this example is to understand a more in-depth routing system, involving params and views.
+We'll cover:

-* Routes one file or many? `$stateProvider`
+* Route one file or many? `$stateProvider`
 * Abstract states `abstract:true`
 * Views `ui-view`
 * Sending params `$stateParams`

-There is information about [Multiple Named Views][1] and [Parent and Abstract States][2], take a look of this documentation to get a clearer concept about views and routes.
+Here is some information about [Multiple Named Views][1] and [Parent and Abstract States][2].
+Take a look at this documentation to get a clearer concept about views and routes.

 ### To Do
 Perform the following in the current example: